-Section 2: Board members shall be sought who reflect the qualities and qualifications as follows:

-- INVEST COLLEGIATE Directors MUST NOT be
+Section 2: Board members shall be sought who reflect the qualities and qualifications as follows: INVEST COLLEGIATE Directors MUST NOT be

-(a) the parent/guardian, step-parent, sibling, grandparent/step-grandparent, or family a - (a) the parent/guardian, step-parent, sibling, grandparent/step-grandparent, or family member of any currently or previously enrolled INVEST COLLEGIATE student. - (b) a current or former employee including and not limited to full-time, part-time, contractual. - (c) employed by a business that is a provider for INVEST COLLEGIATE.
+- (a) the parent/guardian, step-parent, sibling, grandparent/step-grandparent, or family member of any currently or previously enrolled INVEST COLLEGIATE student. - (b) a current or former employee including and not limited to full-time, part-time, contractual. - (c) employed by a business that is a provider for INVEST COLLEGIATE.